Oakview in Conrad, IA

 • pro The staff bent over backwards to answer questions day or night.

-• pro The staff loved the resident and treated him with utmost respect.
+• pro They loved on the dad and always treated him with utmost respect.

-• pro Call lights were answered in a timely manner.
+• pro The call lights were answered in a timely manner.

-• pro A beautiful white rose was placed on the resident's pillow.
+• pro A beautiful white rose was placed on the dad's pillow, and staff offered hugs and support to the family.

 Cons

-• pro A night shift staff member refused to place a resident to bed, citing that the resident had been put to bed the night before.
+• pro A night-shift staff member allegedly refused to put a resident to bed because the resident had been placed to bed the night before.

-• pro The sink in the grandmother's bathroom fell off and crushed the grandpa's foot, and it remained unrepaired for months.
+• pro The sink in the grandmother’s bathroom fell off the wall and crushed the grandfather’s foot, and it remained unrepaired for months.

-• pro They would not ever again leave a loved one at this facility.
+• pro The reviewer stated they would never again leave a loved one at the facility.

 Review